ghi-electronics/Documentation/software/tinyclr/special-pins.md

 ## Debug Interface

 Don't forget to expose either the USB client or UART interface (or both) that you plan on using to deploy and debug your application code.
-All SITCore products built around a 100 pin chip (SC20100x) use UART1 for the serial debug interface.
-All SITCore products built around the 260 pin SC20260B chip use UART5 for the serial debug interface.
+See the [System on Chip (SoC)](../../hardware/sitcore/soc.md) page for details.

 ## Other Recommended Pin Usage